-The Third Surge Is Breaking Health-Care Workers
+‘No One Is Listening to Us’

 Intensive-care units are called that for a reason.
 A typical patient with a severe case of COVID-19 will have a tube connecting their airways to a ventilator, which must be monitored by a respiratory therapist.
 If their kidneys shut down, they might be on 24-hour dialysis.
 Every day, they’ll need to be flipped onto their stomach, and then onto their back again—a process that requires six or seven people.
 They’ll have several tubes going into their heart and blood vessels, administering eight to 12 drugs—sedatives, pain medications, blood thinners, antibiotics, and more.
 All of these must be carefully adjusted, sometimes minute to minute, by an ICU nurse.
 None of these drugs is for treating COVID-19 itself.
 “That’s just to keep them alive,” Neville, the Iowa nurse, said.
 An ICU nurse can typically care for two people at a time, but a single COVID-19 patient can consume their full attention.
 Those patients remain in the ICU for three times the length of the usual stay.

 Nurses and doctors are also falling sick themselves.
-“The winter is traditionally a very stressful time in health care, and everyone gets taken down at some point,” says Saskia Popescu, an infection preventionist at the University of Arizona.
+“The winter is traditionally a very stressful time in health care, and everyone gets taken down at some point,” says Saskia Popescu, an infection preventionist at George Mason University, who is based in Arizona.
 The third COVID-19 surge has intensified this seasonal cycle, as health-care workers catch the virus, often from outside the hospital.
 “Our unplanned time off is double what it was last October,” says Allison Suttle of Sanford Health, a health system operating in South Dakota, North Dakota, and Minnesota.
 Many hospitals have staff on triple backup: While off their shifts, they should expect to get called in if a colleague and their first substitute and the substitute’s substitute are all sick.
 At least 1,375 U.S. health-care workers have died from COVID-19.

 The first two surges were concentrated in specific parts of the country, so beleaguered hospitals could call for help from states that weren’t besieged.
 “People were coming to us in our hour of need,” says Madad, from NYC Health + Hospitals, “but now the entire nation is on fire.”
 No one has reinforcements to send.
 There are travel nurses who aren’t tied to specific health systems, but the hardest-hit rural hospitals are struggling to attract them away from wealthier, urban centers.
 “Everyone is tapping into the same pool, and people don’t want to work in Fargo, North Dakota, for the holidays,” Suttle says.
 North Dakota Governor Doug Burgum recently said that nurses who are positive for COVID-19 but symptom-free can return to work in COVID-19 units.
 “That’s just a big red flag of just how serious it is,” Suttle says.
 (The North Dakota Nurses Association has rejected the policy.)